CaioBianchi/caiobianchi.github.com/_posts/2024-08-14-modern-software-development-tools.markdown

 For quick note-taking, brainstorming, or even organizing project ideas, Apple Notes is an incredibly versatile tool.
 It syncs across all your Apple devices, ensuring that your notes are always accessible.
 Its simplicity is its strength—whether you’re jotting down a quick idea or organizing a detailed project plan, Apple Notes gets the job done without fuss.

-### 9. **WezTerm**
+### 9. **Ghostty**

-WezTerm is a modern terminal emulator that combines performance with flexibility.
+Ghostty is a modern terminal emulator that combines performance with flexibility.
 Its support for GPU-accelerated rendering and multiple tabs makes it an excellent choice for developers who need a powerful terminal.
-Whether you’re managing servers, running scripts, or compiling code, WezTerm provides a fast, efficient environment to get your work done.
+Whether you're managing servers, running scripts, or compiling code, Ghostty provides a fast, efficient environment to get your work done.

 ### 10. **NeoVim**